hoangsonww/The-MovieVerse-Database/.github/STYLEGUIDE.md

-# The MovieVerse App - Style Guide
+# The MovieVerse - Style Guide

 ## Introduction